-We recently began acquiring, and plan to continue to acquire, commercial-stage products and companies who own or are acquiring pharmaceutical products.
+In 2016 we began acquiring, and plan to continue to acquire, commercial-stage products and companies who own or are acquiring pharmaceutical products.
 Our investment objective with respect to these transactions is to maximize our portfolio's total return by generating current income from product sales.
-We consummated our first investment of this type with Tekturna in July 2016.
+We consummated our first investment of this type with the acquisition of Tekturna in July 2016.